jsr6720/goodreads-csv-to-md/posts/2018-02-02-leadership-lessons-from-a-ups-driver.md

 ## My Review 5/5

+### Date Read
+2018/02/02

+### Date Added
+2018/01/26

-Great collection of business stories that help drive the culture of UPS.<br/><br/>This is definitely a "Management by walking around" approach and reflects the disperse nature of the organization.
+My Thoughts: Great collection of business stories that help drive the culture of UPS.<br/><br/>This is definitely a "Management by walking around" approach and reflects the disperse nature of the organization.
 Short and to the point there are many great pieces of advice here.

 ---